Why your funnel approach is failing?

 Today, 57% of B2B purchase processes are completed before buyers ever reach out to vendors.
 (HubSpot)

 Do you still see marketing funnels in all your company meetings?
 Are they still the most prevalent model used in your inbound marketing plans?
 Do you use the majority of your marketing budget to pique interest and increase public awareness of your product or brand?
 If so, it might be time to make some major changes to your sales and marketing strategy.
+Are funnels and flywheels the same?
+Why would you use the method of a flywheel instead of a funnel? we discuss them in this article.

 What is this marketing “funnel”?